Aantrreksh/sql-query/sql-query.md

     - If the path is identical to the name of an existing (non-empty) object, it matches only that single object.
     - If the path is a prefix of multiple objects at a slash `/` character, it matches all those objects that are not empty.
 For example, the path `mydir/test1` (or `mydir/test1/`) matches objects `mydir/test1/object1`, `mydir/test1/nested/object2`, but not `mydir/test100`.
     - The usage of a * wildcard depends on how the object structure was created:
-          - If the object structure was created as Hive-partitioned structure, for example as SQL Query result output, and the result objects are starting with the prefix `part-`, wildcards are not supported.
+          - If the object structure was created as Hive-partitioned structure, for example as {{site.data.keyword.sqlquery_short}} result output, and the result objects are starting with the prefix `part-`, wildcards are not supported.
 Using SQL constructs based on the Hive structure is always the preferred method to restrict the number of objects to be read during query processing.
 	   - If the object structure was created as Hive-partitioned structure, but by using arbitrary file names, the usage of wildcards is supported.
 The wildcard matches all objects with the indicated path prefix.
 For example, `mydir/test1*`, matches objects `mydir/test100`, and `mydir/test101/nested/object`.

 - For an output URI, it is the prefix under which the [result objects](#result) are to be written.